JaideepKatkar/bootstrap-Modal-search/README.md

 # bootstrap-Modal-search

-This is a demo of how we can implement search functaionality in a bootstrap modal.
+Demo for search functaionality in a bootstrap modal.
-- In the modal we have a html table about companies
+- The modal have a html table containing information about companies
-- As show in the image below we can use the search bar to search to company name within the table
+- As show in the image below we can use the search bar to search for company name.

 ![Alt text](https://github.com/JaideepKatkar/bootstrap-Modal-search/blob/master/img/screenshot_modal.png)